Jane Fonda, actor and climate activist, diagnosed with non-Hodgkin's lymphoma

 "We also need to be talking much more not just about cures but about causes so we can eliminate them," she said.
 "For example, people need to know that fossil fuels cause cancer.
 So do pesticides, many of which are fossil fuel-based, like mine."

+Non-Hodgkin's lymphoma is a type of cancer that affects the body's lymphatic system, which helps fight germs and bacteria, according to the American Cancer Society.
+There are several different subtypes of non-Hodgkin's lymphoma, but in general, it occurs when white blood cells grow abnormally and can form tumors.

-Fonda said she is grateful for the people around her during this new battle.
+Fonda said she is grateful for the people around her and her growing community during this new battle.

 "Cancer is a teacher and I'm paying attention to the lessons it holds for me," she wrote.
-"One thing it's shown me already is the importance of community."
+"One thing it's shown me already is the importance of community.
+Of growing and deepening one's community so that we are not alone."

-This is not the actor's first bout with cancer — she was previously diagnosed with breast cancer, but shared she was cancer free in 2010.
+Fonda indicated that she would not let her diagnosis diminish her activism, writing: "We're living through the most consequential time in human history."

+"The midterms are looming, and they are beyond consequential so you can count on me to be right there together with you as we grow our army of climate champions," she wrote.

 for more features.